Poppablack/alx-system_engineering-devops/README.md

-This respository contains solutions to hell task
+This respository contains solutions to shell task